luiinge/docsite-maven-plugin/README.md

 with minimal effort.
 It is an alternative to the standard Maven site generation, providing the following benefits:
 - No extra configuration files required
-- Several source formats including Markdown, HTML, XML, JSON and YAML
+- Several source formats including Markdown, Asciidoc, HTML, XML, JSON and YAML
 - Automatic generation of ToCs (*Table of Content*)
 - Code syntax highlighting using [Prism](https://prismjs.com)
 - Diagram rendering using [Mermaid](https://mermaid-js.github.io/)